linroger/Finance-Notes-and-Marginalia/Financial Engineering/Fixed Income Derivatives/Forward Volatility Agreement (FVA).md

 When the prices decreases, Local Volatility Models predict that the smile shifts to higher prices.
 When the price increases, Local Volatility Models predict that the smile shifts to lower prices.
 In  reality asset prices and market smiles moves in the same direction.
 These inconsistencies lead to  incorrect hedges and hence incorrect pricing for exotic options.

  !500
-Implied volatility  $\sigma(K,f)$   if the forward prices decreases from  f 0  to f (solid line).
+Implied volatility  $\\sigma(K,f)$   if the forward prices decreases from  f 0  to f (solid line).
-Local volatility models are deterministic models and produce sharply flattened future volatility  smiles and skews as seen in figure below, which shows the three month forward implied volatility  skew at different reset dates, where 0M refers to the vanilla three-month option and 60M refers to  an option with three months' expiry starting in five years' time.
+Local volatility models are deterministic models and produce sharply flattened future volatility  smiles and skews as seen in figure below, which shows the three month forward implied volatility  skew $\$a_t$$ different reset dates, where 0M refers to the vanilla three-month option and 60M refers to  an option with three months' expiry starting in five years' time.
 We can see as we go out further in  time that the volatility skew and curvature decays.
 This behavior is not observed in the market.

  !500
 Notice the flattening of the surface for lower and higher strikes